-Each student may take a maximum of one sick/personal day during the Dietetics and Professional Management, Community and Foodservice Management SEL rotations, and a maximum of two sick/personal days during the Clinical SEL rotation, which should be communicated in advance, when possible.
-Students missing classes and SEL days due to sickness or reasons of a personal nature are still expected to complete all required learning activities to demonstrate competence.
+Each student may take a maximum of one sick/personal day during both the Community and Foodservice Management SEL rotations, and a maximum of two sick/personal days during the Clinical SEL rotation, which is required to be communicated two weeks in advance, with the exception of emergencies or illness.
+Requests for personal days less than two weeks in advanced are subject to be denied.
+Students missing didactic class meetings and/or SEL days due to sickness or reasons of a personal nature are still expected to complete all required learning activities to demonstrate competence.
 Insufficient demonstration of competency or completion of the required SEL activities will require coordination between the SEL Coordinator, instructor, preceptor and the student to make up required activities.
-SEL class days that are missed due to unexpected emergencies must be replaced at the student's initiative with an equivalent educational experience within four weeks of the scheduled class.
-If the scheduled class is less than four weeks before the SEL rotation end date, then the content must be replaced before the assigned SEL rotation ends.
-Content included in classes that are cancelled by the Program Director or Assistant Director will be rescheduled.
+SEL didactic class meeting that are missed for any reason must be replaced at the student's initiative with an equivalent educational experience within two weeks of the scheduled class.
+If the scheduled class is less than two weeks before the SEL rotation end date, then the content must be replaced before the assigned SEL rotation ends.
+Content included in classes that are canceled by the Program Director or Assistant Director will be rescheduled.